 In 2010 I took the chance to speak with Martin about his time in Los Crudos and learn more about the message of Limp Wrist beyond the abrasive music and satirical lyrics that I love so much.

 Let’s start with an introduction to you.
 Who are you?
 How old are you?
-You were born in Uruguay, but located to the USA in an early age.
-How did you grown up as a latino-kid and what brought you to hardcore/punk?
+You were born in Uruguay but located to the USA in an early age.
+How did you grown up as a latino-kid and what brought you to hardcore punk subculture?

 My name is Martin Sorrondeguy.
-I am 42 years old.
-I was born in Uruguay and was raised in the U.S. I came into hardcore punk when I was a teenager.
+I am 42 years old [ed. born December 3, 1967].
+I was born in Uruguay and was raised in the US.
+I came into hardcore punk when I was a teenager.
 I wanted something different than what was existing in my area at the time.
 We have many gang and violence problems there and I did not want to be a part of that.
 I needed something different, and punk was new and interesting for me and it provided options for an alternative life.

 How did you come up to form the band Los Crudos and become involved in the DIY scene?

 DIY ethics came to me before I was in Los Crudos.
 I had learned through DIY that there were always ways to having things happen that were outside the limits of what mainstream culture presented to me.
 Los Crudos was able to really make out impact due to a strengthened DIY belief system and methodology.

 What brought you to the radical politics expressed by the band?

 Our lives that we were living, our history as immigrants into the US and the circumstances we were faced with, led us to to take a radically political stance.
 It was more of a necessity in order to survive and keep our sanity.

 Can you give us a brief history of Los Crudos and the other activities and projects that you were involved in during the band’s existence?